 Flooding and heavy rains are not uncommon during the winter months.
 Water can seep in through cracks in the floor or walls of a basement, expanding and putting pressure on the concrete.
 When the water recedes, it can leave cracks behind and make your home more vulnerable to water during the next heavy rainstorm.

-The effects of expansive soil damage a foundation slowly.
-Certain types of soils in the Pacific Northwest absorb water and expand, exerting significant pressure against the foundation.
-This type of damage can be easy to overlook because it happens over time, but it can cause a greater financial loss to you than earthquakes, floods, hurricanes, and tornadoes combined.
+Certain types of soils in the Pacific Northwest absorb water and expand, exerting significant pressure against the foundation and causing it to move.
+This type of damage happens slowly overtime but often gets to a tipping point that can accelerate rapidly.
 Expansive soil often compounds problems caused by poor construction.

 Cheap building materials, poor planning, and shoddy work all spell trouble for a home's foundation.
 If the soil was not properly compacted during construction, it compacts after the home is complete - and it may not be perfectly level.
 Inaccurate grading and poorly placed structural reinforcements can also cause damage to a home's foundation.